MichaelNolan80/Getting-Started/README.md

 ( Need changing )
 # Getting-Started
-Documenting the steps taken to follow Occupy the Web and his book 'Getting Started Becoming a Master Hacker.
+Here I will be ocumenting the steps taken to follow Occupy the Web and his book 'Getting Started Becoming a Master Hacker.

-#PROJECTNAME
+What Challanges I have and what I learn along the way.

 Objective
-[Brief Objective - Remove this afterwards]

-The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.
+Following this book will teach me steps that will help me learn and understand the steps taken to become an ethical hacker.
+This will concintrate on the Labs that are in the book over the theary.

 Skills Learned
-[Bullet Points - Remove this afterwards]

-Advanced understanding of SIEM concepts and practical application.
-Proficiency in analyzing and interpreting network logs.
-Ability to generate and recognize attack signatures and patterns.
-Enhanced knowledge of network protocols and security vulnerabilities.
-Development of critical thinking and problem-solving skills in cybersecurity.
-Tools Used
-[Bullet Points - Remove this afterwards]
+Each chapter will teach a new skill.
+Each chapter will have its own page and write up.

+Chapter 4 - <a href="https://github.com/MichaelNolan80/Getting-Started/tree/main">Building a Hacking VertualLab.</a>
+              Lets start by building a vertual Lab, here I will be using WM ware, installing Kali Linus, Windows 7 and Meterspliote.

 Security Information and Event Management (SIEM) system for log ingestion and analysis.
 Network analysis tools (such as Wireshark) for capturing and examining network traffic.